openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `electronic_records_supported`: REQUIRED when `evidence_supported` contains "electronic\_record".
 JSON array containing all electronic record types the OP supports (see [@!predefined_values]).
 When present this array MUST have at least one member.

 `claims_in_verified_claims_supported`: REQUIRED.
 JSON array containing all Claims supported within `verified_claims`.
+Claims that are not present in this array MAY NOT be returned within the `verified_claims` object.
 This array MUST have at least one member.

 `attachments_supported`: REQUIRED when OP supports attachments.
 JSON array containing all attachment types supported by the OP.
 Possible values are `external` and `embedded`.
 When present this array MUST have at least one member.